Zarmakuizz/ProfKeteleeria/README.md

 ## Purpose

-When a user types a [card name], this bot displays a card matching the request.
+When a user types a [card name] in a Discord channel, this bot displays a card matching the request.
 Inspired by the Discord bot Millenium Eye, or [Bastion Bot](https://github.com/AlphaKretin/bastion-bot) that works in a similar fashion.

 - Supports card search in English only
 - Supports search with a card's abbreviation: [card name SET] (a set may have multiple abbreviations)